 The holidays are the perfect time of the year to teach students the importance of being kind.
-To do this, I like to have my students complete random acts of kindness throughout the month of December using a Holiday Themed RAK bingo to guide us.
-On this post, I will share the bingo board that I use with tips for how to use it in your classroom.
+To do this, I like to have my students complete random acts of kindness throughout the month of December using a holiday-themed RAK bingo to guide us.
+In this post, I will share the bingo board that I use with tips for how to use it in your classroom.

 Ways to Use the Random Acts of Kindness BINGO